Getting vaccination done for COVID-19

 Finally both me and my wife managed to get our first shot 💉 of the Moderna type of the vaccine against the COVID-19 disease.
-In this short blog post I want to explain why we got it, why I’m excited about it and why I hope to encourage you to give it a shot (pun intended) as well.
+In this post I want to explain why we got it, why I’m excited about it and why I hope to encourage you to give it a shot (pun intended) as well.
 Here’s us after we got ours:

 - mRNA vaccines and the Mother effing Nature at its best!

 - Do your research and get vaccinated!

 - How Linus Torvalds, the Linux founder explains vaccines